The Open-Source AI Browser Agent

 Product Catalog

-🧠 WebBrain
+🧠 WebBrain.one

 Extract all product names and prices from this page